 The Source PAN Identifier subfield shall contain the value of macPANId, and the Source Address subfield shall contain the value of macShortAddress.

-The Destination PAN Identifier subfield shall contain the identifier of the PAN to which to reply the DSME information, and the Destination Address subfield shall contain the address of the Destination device to which request the DSME information.
-DSME-GTSCharacteristics field is correct only when DSME-GTSCharacteristics Type subfield is 110.
-Otherwise, it indicates that Source device’s request for DSME-GTS information is fail.
+The Destination PAN Identifier subfield shall contain the identifier of the PAN to which to reply the DSME information, and the Destination Address subfield shall contain the address of the requesting device.
+If Info Type subfield is set to 0, subfields Beacon Order, Superframe Order and Multi-superframe Order will be ignored and DSME-GTSCharacteristics field is correct only when DSME-GTSCharacteristics Type subfield is 110.
+If Info Type subfield is set to 1, subfields Timestamp and DSME-GTSCharacteristics will be ignored.